Table of Contents

 The best projects treat performance as a spec

-Not all steel PEB buildings are judged on span or speed.
+Not all PEB buildings are judged on span or speed.
 Cold storage, processing units, and compliance-heavy facilities care about temperature stability, corrosion control, air movement, and safety.
 When performance is written clearly into the brief, the right insulation, coating, and ventilation choices follow.
 When it is vague, the building becomes a patchwork of fixes after commissioning.

 PEB building types in India

 Different PEB buildings in India serve very different purposes.
-A warehouse, a factory shed, and a metro-linked structure may all use pre engineered steel, but the planning logic behind each is not the same.
+A warehouse, a factory shed, and a metro-linked structure may all use pre-engineered steel, but the planning logic behind each is not the same.
 Understanding these differences early helps avoid forcing one template onto every project.

 Warehouses and logistics hubs